IDLabResearch/eice/README.md

 #  Install guide

 This document will guide you through all the necessary steps to install the Everything is Connected Engine 1.0.
 All sources for Section 1 of this document are Open Source and can be found on the Web.
-The sources for Section 2,3,4, exept for some, are copyrighted by iMinds - Multimedia Lab and are available under GPLv3 license.
+The sources for Section 2,3,4, except for some, are copyrighted by iMinds - Multimedia Lab and are available under GPLv3 license.

 Pathfinding: git@github.com:mmlab/eice.git